The physical basis of teleological evolutions: The possible physical basis of the teleological evolutions of life

-On the other side, there are scientists who have began to apply essentially quantum mechanical features like quantum entanglement and nonlocality to the macroscopic game of species, showing that this can explain some empirically ascertained features of it otherwise difficult to explain $\left [29\right ]$.
+As already mentioned, the teleological view would also go along with the fact that some physicists have began to apply essentially quantum mechanical features like quantum entanglement and nonlocality to the macroscopic game of species, showing that this can explain some empirically ascertained features of it otherwise difficult to explain $\left [23\right ]$.